marcoroganovic/rooter.js/README.md

-Here we will create new instance of router by calling `rooter` function which can accept optional argument that is `id` of root DOM element in which all views are goint to be rendered.
+Here we will create new instance of router by calling `rooter` function which can accept optional argument that is `id` of root DOM element in which all views are going to be rendered.
 If element is passed smooth transition will be applied on route change.

+Default transition time is 400ms, to set new value you can use `setTransitionTime` method which accepts desired time in milliseconds.

 ```javascript
 var router = rooter("app");